GoodRelax/gr-simple-md-renderer/README.md

 ## Usage

 1. Open the application in your browser
+2. Any of the following triggers an automatic preview:
-2. Paste Markdown text into the editor in the top-left
+   - Paste text anywhere on the page (Ctrl+V / Cmd+V)
+   - Drop a `.md` / `.txt` file anywhere on the page
+   - Type or paste directly into the `[Paste Markdown...]` box at the top
-3. Click **Render Light** or **Render Dark**
+3. To switch themes, click **Render Light** or **Render Dark**
-4. If PlantUML is detected, you will be asked for permission before rendering
+4. If your Markdown contains PlantUML blocks, you will be asked for permission before they are sent to the external server

 No content is sent to external servers without explicit user consent.